 Green Room

-It is in this modern décor chamber where the Chief Executive holds meetings with distinguished guests and visiting delegations.
+It is in this modern décor room where the Chief Executive holds meetings with distinguished guests.
 On the upper part of the wall to the right hangs a photographic reproduction of the horizontal scroll of calligraphy written by former President Jiang Zemin.
 Gifted to Macao on 18 December 1999 before the handover, the scroll reads “Usher in a new era for Macao”.
 It also symbolises Macao entering a new era of stability and prosperity as the sovereignty of the city was returned to the motherland.
-In accordance with protocol practices, ......
+In accordance with protocol practices, the Chief Executive and offi......

 Yellow Room